last updated to ensure up-to-date information: April 2018

 EZE – Ezeiza, Ministro Pistarini International Airport

 The international airport is located 22 kilometers outside town but feels much further.
 If you read something about a reciprocity fee required for citizens of the US, Canada or Australia, FEAR NOT.
 This has gone by the wayside for all three countries.
+You won’t have to pay any reciprocity fee to enter Argentina.
 How to get into town from here?

 Manuel Tienda Leon